Sergejs Jēgers, countertenor

 Armands Siliņš, baritone and Elizabete Šīrante, pianist with Glenn Gould

-Pianists Irisa Purens and Liene Circene-Ziemele with TLCA Chair Arvīds Purvs
+Pianists Irisa Purens and Liene Circene-Ziemele with former TLCA Chair Arvīds Purvs

 Maija Kovaļevska, soprano

 The Toronto Latvian Concert Association created a 50th anniversary book “50 Skaņu gadu gaita” (“50 Years of Sound”) to commemorate this milestone anniversary in 2009.
 In it are archival images of our guest artists and their concert programs, in addition to several very interesting archival articles written by our present and former Board Chairs – violist Arturs Jansons, composer and conductor Arvids Purvs and the late composer and one of our founders Talivaldis Kenins.
 This serves as a testament to the dedication of our organization’s founders and all of the volunteer board members who have dedicated so much of their time to showcasing the very best Latvian artists from around the world in one of Toronto’s oldest classical music concert series.
 This book was edited by former long-time chair Arvids Purvs (pictured here).
 Click on the photo to access the online version of the book.
 To order a hard copy, contact us!